Skalt47/InfosysLab/README.md

 To solve this problem disconnect all clients from the database and try again.</br>
 If you do not know the clients who are connected try to restart the whole service and force a disconnect on all connected clients.

+##

 ***2** *Connection on default port failed*

 If the connection fails on the default port the service is either not running or listening on a different port.

+Check if the service is running and may start it again.

 ...